lizkim17/Structural-Thinking---Psychological-Constraint-2/research-assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
-            - In APA7, level 1 headings are reserved for # Abstract, # Methods, # Results, # Discussion, # References, and # Appendix.
+            -   In APA7, level 1 headings are reserved for \# Abstract, \# Methods, \# Results, \# Discussion, \# References, and \# Appendix.
             -   Analysis results are not presented in APA format
             -   Does not include text of results or discussion
             -   Does not render a references section or have a heading for it
             -   Renders appendix without content

 ## Reflection (Optional)

-Optionally (for engagement points) write a brief reflection about your work on this project.
-You can use this space to answer the following questions, but feel free to ignore these questions and write about whatever you think is most important.

--   What was the most challenging aspect of this project?
--   What was the most rewarding aspect of this project?
--   What would you do differently if you were to start over?
--   What did you learn from this project that you will carry forward to future projects?
--   What are you most proud of in this project?

-Alternatively/additionally in mind some of the suggested ways to earn engagement points, and expand on this (or other aspects of your project) in your reflection:

--   Creating many figures and tables, or particularly complex or creative ones
--   Impressively thoughtful and thorough narrative writing in your literature review or discussion section
--   Employing sophisticated statistical techniques in your analysis
--   Making excellent use of markdown features to create a polished final product
--   Having a maximally reproducible and dynamic manuscript
--   Fully committing to best practices for version control and GitHub integration/organization
+Achieving all 30 learning objectives was challenging.
+However, I overcame this by checking off a few each day and regularly attending office hours.
+I aimed to attend at least one office hour per week, which I believe may earn me high engagement points for proactively seeking help and staying engaged in this class.
+For a few learning objectives, my implementation was not as coherent since I was primarily focused on demonstrating them.
+However, I formatted the QMD file as an appendix, utilizing the APA structure in a way that ensures these sections do not disrupt the readability of my final report.

+The most rewarding aspect of this project was learning how to use code chunks with appropriate labels effectively (following the "one thing, one chunk" rule) and developing a workflow that allows me to render a PDF file with one click (even though I will need to manually adjust the white space and improve the structure for a more polished final version).
+Another valuable skill I learned was using citer and Zotero to create in-text citations and a reference list.
+Lastly, I feel much more confident using version control with GitHub.
+I gained many practical skills that I can apply to real research, and for that, I am very grateful—thank you, Dr. Dowling!

+If I were to start over, I would improve my time management skills so that I could submit my final project multiple times throughout the quarter instead of only twice at the end.
+However, I am proud of what I created for my final report, including four publication-quality figures and two APA-style tables with results reported using inline code.
+I also consistently made useful commit messages while pushing to GitHub, which may help me earn more engagement points.

 ## Grading